tribixbite/awesome/README.md

 *   [Distributive-Network/PythonMonkey](https://github.com/Distributive-Network/PythonMonkey) - A Mozilla SpiderMonkey JavaScript engine embedded into the Python VM, using the Python engine to provide the JS host environment.
 *   [Stellarium/stellarium](https://github.com/Stellarium/stellarium) - Stellarium is a free GPL software which renders realistic skies in real time with OpenGL.
 It is available for Linux/Unix, Windows and macOS.
 With Stellarium, you really see what you can see with your eyes, binoculars or a small telescope.
 *   [Linux-on-droid/vendor\_lindroid](https://github.com/Linux-on-droid/vendor_lindroid) -
-*   [mudler/LocalAI](https://github.com/mudler/LocalAI) - :robot: The free, Open Source OpenAI alternative.
-Self-hosted, community-driven and local-first.
-Drop-in replacement for OpenAI running on consumer-grade hardware.
+*   [mudler/LocalAI](https://github.com/mudler/LocalAI) - :robot: The free, Open Source alternative to OpenAI, Claude and others.
+Self-hosted and local-first.
+Drop-in replacement for OpenAI,  running on consumer-grade hardware.
 No GPU required.
 Runs gguf, transformers, diffusers and many more models architectures.
 It allows to generate Text, Audio, Video, Images.
-Also with voice cloning capabilities.
+Also with voice cloning capabilities
 *   [rive-app/rive-renderer](https://github.com/rive-app/rive-renderer) - Downstream repo for Rive renderer
 *   [nomic-ai/gpt4all](https://github.com/nomic-ai/gpt4all) - GPT4All: Chat with Local LLMs on Any Device
 *   [plv8/plv8](https://github.com/plv8/plv8) -  V8 Engine Javascript Procedural Language add-on for PostgreSQL